spkg/slog/README.md

 ## Key-value pairs

-Package `slog` does not encourage the use of `Printf`-like methods for formatting messages.
+Package `slog` does not provide the use of `Printf`-like methods for formatting messages.
 Instead it encourages the use of key-value pairs for logging properties associated with a log message.
 So, instead of of

 ```